-It's important that we do our own research and be our own advocate.
-It's exhausting and oftentimes a full time job making sure we go to the doctors we need to go to, getting diagnosed, and finding a doctor who agrees with the treatment options we want to try.
+It's important that we do our own research and be our own advocate because our doctors don't always have our best interests at heart.
+Sometimes money and greed come into play and I don't want anyone to fall victim to that.
+It's exhausting and oftentimes a full time job doing research, making sure we go to the doctors we need to go to, getting diagnosed, and finding a doctor who agrees with the treatment options we want to try.

 It's crucial to do research outside of one website, book, etc. The more research you do, the better.
 The information from multiple sources should match up.
 If you talk to your doctor about the research you find and they don't seem knowledgeable or agree with what you have found, find another doctor.

 Wikipedia and Google are not reliable sources.
 I have also found the Mayo Clinic not to have accurate information about some illnesses.
 One place to start your research is with nonprofits for your illness.
 For example, trusted nonprofits for endometriosis would be the Endometriosis Research Center, Endometriosis Network of Canada, the Endometriosis Foundation of Houston, EndoWhat?, and for alpha-1 antitrypsin deficiency, it would be the Alpha-1 Foundation.

 Another research avenue is to go to a specialist's website; for example the Center for Endometriosis Care as they specialize in endometriosis or pulmonologists who specialize in alpha-1 antitrypsin deficiency.
 Gynecologists are not knowledgeable about endometriosis and shouldn't be trusted to give you reliable information.
 Many doctors are not knowledgeable about alpha-1 antitrypsin deficiency so it's important to get information from a specialist.